jefersonfloz/jefersonfloz/README.md

 # 👨‍💻 About Me

-I'm a **Systems Engineering student** passionate about **Backend Development** and software engineering.
+I'm a **Systems Engineering student** passionate about **software development and technology**.

 Currently focused on:

-- Building strong programming fundamentals
-- Developing backend applications with Java & Spring Boot
-- Learning best practices in software architecture
+* Strengthening my software development fundamentals
+* Designing and building practical software solutions
+* Applying software engineering principles and best practices
+* Continuously learning new technologies and development methodologies
-- Creating real-world projects to improve my skills
+* Developing projects to enhance my technical skills and practical experience

 ---